AMSP-04/NETN-ORG/NETN-ORG.md

 ### Purpose

-The NETN-ORG FOM Module provides a common standard interface for the representation of the state of units including command structure, relationship between organizations and equipment items as well as installations associated with a unit or a force.
+The NETN-ORG FOM Module provides a common standard interface for the representation of the state of units including command structure, the relationship between organizations and equipment items as well as installations associated with a unit or a force.
 This representation can be used for setting the initial state for models of simulated entities, capturing subsequent snapshot states and for dynamic change of some model attributes, including organizational relationships.

-In addition to the FOM Module, a file based data storage and interchange format is defined based on SISO-STD-007-2008 Military Scenario Definition Language (MSDL).
+In addition to the FOM Module, a file-based data storage and interchange format are defined based on SISO-STD-007-2008 Military Scenario Definition Language (MSDL).
 The NETN-ORG XML Schema defines elements used to capture units, equipment, relations, and initial modelling responsibilities, in an XML based text file format.

 ### Scope